Who loves skiing and snowboarding? Who would love to ski Japan and it’s amazing peaks of powder?

 There is a lot of choice for accommodation in the Hakuba valley.
 Your budget and group size will dictate where you will be staying.

 We visited Hakuba with 5 Adults, 2 teens, and 4 children, so we needed a lot of room to stretch and have enough beds for everyone.
 Our team opted for an Airbnb house that slept 12.
 It had 5 bedrooms, 2 bathrooms, and 2 living areas, this was ample and it was situated only 10-minute walk from the lifts of Hakuba Goryu.

 Have you joined Airbnb yet?
 It’s FREE!
 Click here for a $50 voucher to use on your first booking!

 We always use Airbnb when travelling, finding it more suitable for booking bigger groups and with inclusions such as a kitchen and laundry!
 Definitely what a travelling family needs!
 Read more here about why we love Airbnb so much.

 Check out the cool 5 bedroom house we stayed in:

-Walk you say! with all my ski gear, that’s absurd!
-Sorry, there is also a great shuttle bus network connecting all the mountain resorts and we happened to have one almost at our doorstep.
+No need to walk around with all your ski gear.
+It’s ok, there is also a great shuttle bus network connecting all the mountain resorts and we happened to have one almost at our doorstep.

 Wherever you stay you can be guaranteed you won’t be far from a bus stop or ski resort which will maximize your time on the slopes.

-The amazing thing about skiing in Japan is the lack of queue for lifts, it can be really busy but you don’t really need to queue for longer than 2 minutes when it’s busy, strange!!
+The amazing thing about skiing in Japan is the lack of queues for lifts.
+It can be really busy but you don’t really need to queue for longer than 2 minutes when it’s busy.
 Must be the super Japanese efficiency at work!

 Ski Japan!
 Now for the fun stuff!